-Forbearance—which is granted in one-year intervals, for up to a total of three years—can give the borrower needed student loan help to avoid delinquency or default.
+Forbearance for federal loans—which is typically granted in one-year intervals, for up to a total of three years—can give the borrower needed student loan help to avoid delinquency or default.
 To qualify, you must apply to your loan servicer and continue to make payments until you've been formally notified that your request for forbearance has been granted.
 During the period of loan forbearance, you will continue to receive quarterly statements that outline the interest that has accumulated on your loan.
 If you do not pay that interest, it will be added to your loan's outstanding principal amount.

 Do you qualify for mandatory student loan forbearance?

 There are certain circumstances in which lenders are mandated to grant you forbearance of your student loans.
 They include:

 - If you're in a medical or dental internship or residency

 - If your student loan payments represent 20% or more of your monthly income

 - If your student loan payments are being made by the Department of Defense